 AT Turin, in 1789, just as Charles Emmanuel had signed away the last vestige of his nominal power to the French, an heir to that throne which he should never more ascend, was born in Charles Albert, son of the Prince of Carignano, and a lineal descendant of Charles Emmanuel I. At his birth, no one could have divined his future rank.
 Charles Emmanuel IV. was still young, and might have sons; his brothers and the sons that they might have had still to reign.
-So the young Prince of Carignano was sent to be educated at Geneva and Paris, and at an early age received from Napoleon a commission in one of his regiments.
+So the young Prince of Carignano was sent to be educated at Geneva and Paris, and at an early age received from Napoleon | that he committed himself to no promise, no act.